Dena Dean cold case: New technology gives Tulsa investigators hope of solving abduction and murder

 All three Converse men continue to maintain they had nothing to do with Dena Dean's disappearance, or her death.
 But we wanted to give them an opportunity to tell their side of the story.

 Michael Converse didn't answer the door at this home.
 So next we headed to Minister Robert Converse's house.
 But as we turned onto his street we were stopped dead in our tracks.

-While we were in Robert Converse's neighborhood to go to his home down the street to talk to him about what he knows about Dena's murder when the sheriff's department interceded and asked us to retreat so they could serve a search warrant
+While we were in Robert Converse's neighborhood to go to his home down the street to talk to him about what he knows about Dena's murder, the sheriff's department interceded and asked us to retreat so they could serve a search warrant.